bunty19/free-iptv-channels/README.md

 - `se` (Sweden)
 - `us` (United States)

-**Please note:** It is recommended to add the Google Apps Script to your own Google account or deploy the script to one of the other services, rather than relying on this publicly shared URL long-term.
+### Available Sorting Parameter Values (optional)

+Use one of the following options in the `sort` parameter to specify how you want to sort the channels:

+- **`name`** (default):
+  Sorts the channels alphabetically by their name.

+- **`chno`**:
+  Sorts the channels by their assigned channel number.

 ### How to Add the Script to Your Google Account (code.gs)

+**⚠️ Please note:** It is recommended to add the Google Apps Script to your own Google account or deploy the script to one of the other services, rather than relying on this publicly shared URL long-term.

 Go <a href="https://script.google.com/home/start" target="_blank">here</a> and click the "New Project" button in the upper left corner.
 Then, copy the script from <a href="https://github.com/dtankdempse/free-iptv-channels/blob/main/code.gs" target="_blank">code.gs</a> and paste it into the script editor.
 Once done, deploy the script.